GowraRohith/electricity-consumption-neural/index.md

 	10%: -2.569
 ```

-The p-value for the Dickey-Fuller test has decreased to 0.0576.
+The p-value for the Dickey-Fuller test is 0.0576.
 While this technically does not enter the 5% level of significance threshold necessary to reject the null hypothesis, the logarithmic time series has shown lower volatility based on the CV metric, and therefore this time series is used for forecasting purposes with LSTM.

 ## Time Series Analysis with LSTM